Kimono: (浴衣)

+(紬)

+(紬, Tsumugi) are casual silk kimono worn by both men and women.
+Tsumugi kimono traditionally referred to kimono woven in plain weave with silk noil, short-staple silk fibre, though now include various types of casual silk kimono whereby the pattern is produced by weave as opposed to surface dying.
+Tsumugi kimonos are often dyed with Kasuri patterns.

+(小紋)

 lit. 'small pattern', though the patterns may in fact be large (小紋, Komon) are informal women's kimono.
 They were the type most often worn as everyday womenswear in pre-war Japan.
 Though informal, komon with smaller, denser patterns are considered a shade more formal than komon with larger, bolder patterns.